Lundalogik/addon-opened-by/docs/howitworks.md

-hero: *Short and snappy description of the value the add-on brings.
-Use same text for all .md files.*
+hero: Get a warning when trying to open a card that someone else already has open.

 # How it Works

-An add-on for handling varnings/locks when records are opened by someone else.
-OpenedBy uses REST-api calls to create OpenedBy records which also is queried upon opening records of a certain type.
+OpenedBy uses the REST-api to create OpenedBy records to keep track of which records that are open and who has them open.

-Only works in the desktop client.
+Before a record of a limetype that is tracked by OpenedBy, is opened.
+OpenedBy queries the OpenedBy table to see if someone else has that record open and if that is the case you either get a warning or a message saying that the record is locked (depends of your config).

-Is cloud compatible.
+OpenedBy only works in the desktop client.